SebiTimeWaster/Public-Teleport/README.md

 Requires [Fabric API](https://modrinth.com/mod/fabric-api) to be installed.

-- Download the `.jar` file from the [Releases page](https://github.com/SebiTimeWaster/Public-Teleport/releases) that fits your Minecraft version and put it into your `mods` folder on your server or client
+- Download the `.jar` file from the [Releases page](https://github.com/SebiTimeWaster/Public-Teleport/releases) that fits your Minecraft version and put it into the `mods` folder on your server/client
-- Restart your server or client
+- (Re)Start your server/client
 - If needed edit the configuration as described in the section "Configuration" above

 ## Migration from MiniTeleport

 If you are migrating from [MiniTeleport](https://github.com/luxmiyu/miniteleport):

-- Install Public Teleport, start your server and stop it once it has fully started
+- Install Public Teleport, start your server/client and stop it once it has fully started
-- Copy and overwrite all files/directories from `world/miniteleport/` to `config/public-teleport/`: `cp -r world/miniteleport/* config/public-teleport/`
+- Copy and overwrite all files/directories from `world/miniteleport/` to `config/public-teleport/` (Linux: `cp -r world/miniteleport/* config/public-teleport/`)

 <hr>